 Through funding from the Children's Services Council of Palm Beach County, we are implementing the Child First Program.
 Child First is a national, evidence-based, two-generation model that works with very vulnerable young children and families, providing intensive, home-based services.
 We also get funding for our Infant Mental Health Program, which provides counseling for women and young children.
 We are honored to be a part of CSC's Healthy Beginnings system, bringing high-quality programs to at-risk families in our community.

 In addition to generous individuals and private family foundations, our major supporters also currently include...

 We are deeply honored to be a Town of Palm Beach United Way partner agency.
 The Town of Palm Beach United Way focuses on raising funds for programs that promote the building blocks for a better life, including good health, which is directly in live with our mission of supporting the social-emotional health and wellness of children and their families.

 The Jim Moran Foundation supports our Childhood Trauma Response Program.
 Founded in 2000 by automotive pioneer Jim Moran, the mission of The Jim Moran Foundation is to improve the quality of life for the youth and families of Florida through the support of innovative programs and opportunities that meet the ever-changing needs of the community.

 Through the Community Foundation of Palm Beach and Martin County's Philanthropy Online website, the Center for Child Counseling has received support from private family foundations and individuals in our community interested in making a lasting impact for young children and their caregivers.
-In 2014, we participated in their first Great Give campaign, raising funds through an online giving campaign to support our mission.

 We are proud to participate in the Honda Classic's Birdies for Children program to support our mission.
 The Center for Child Counseling receives 110% of each contribution made through the program.